peter0749/DrawingAndKeras/README.md

 `Theano, Keras, pillow, numpy, spicy, tkinter, time, h5py and matplotlib.`

-Theano can take advantage of NVIDIA's CUDA APIs, and NVIDIA's cuDNN to boost the progress of training.
+Theano can take advantage of NVIDIA's CUDA APIs and NVIDIA's cuDNN to boost the progress of training.

 Try `pip` to install them:
 ###How to run?